 How does KYWSS protect my privacy?

-Because each sewershed is comprised of hundreds, thousands or even tens of thousands of households, schools, and businesses, detected viral fragments pose minimal ethical risks or threats to privacy.
+Because each sewershed is comprised of thousands of households, schools, and businesses, detected viral fragments pose minimal ethical risks or threats to privacy.
 The Kentucky Wastewater Surveillance System will never sell or share influent samples with commercial third-party laboratories.
 KYWSS will never sell or share raw analytical data with commercial third-party laboratories.
-The KYWSS regularly monitors just four (4) respiratory viruses: influenza A and influenza B (Flu A & B), respiratory syncytial virus (RSV), and SARS CoV-2 (Covid-19).
+The KYWSS regularly monitors five (5) respiratory viruses: influenza A and influenza B (Flu A & B), respiratory syncytial virus (RSV), and SARS CoV-2 (Covid-19), and measles.

 How will KYWSS use this data?

-The KYWSS dashboard shows wastewater detection of virus in raw sewage.
-We use the WVAL calculations to show when levels of virus in a community shift significantly up or down.
+The KYWSS dashboard shows wastewater detection of respiratory viruses in raw sewage.
+We use the WVAL calculations to show when levels of a virus in a community shift significantly up or down.
 Sometimes this means an outbreak is developing or resolving.
 Sometimes it can indicate the presence of an unexpectedly large flow of wastewater – for example, a large, multi-day basketball tournament, start of semester for a university, or holiday travel.
 In addition, individuals vary in the amount of respiratory virus that they shed in urine or stool; some people shed a lot, and others shed much smaller amounts even when sick.
-That’s why the baseline (average) calculation (what’s ‘normal’) for the community associated with a given WWTP is so important to understanding viral activity.
-We don’t even report the data until we have 6-10 weeks of data.
-We continue to re-calculate the baseline every week at every site for the first six (6) months and then update that every six (6) months thereafter.
+That is why the baseline (average) calculation (what’s ‘normal’) for the community associated with a given WWTP is so important to understanding viral activity.

 Will KYWSS ever test for other things in wastewater?